MatteoDiPaolo/googleTakeoutLocations-to-geoJson/README.md

 # Stream based approach
-Even if the transformation is straightforward it is not possible to achieve it using a simple map beacuase of the huge amount of data to manage.
+Even if the transformation is straightforward it is not possible to achieve it using a simple array map beacuase of the huge amount of data to manage.

 ### Error arising without using streams